AlgoMaster Logo

 Intuition

-The most straightforward approach: generate every possible permutation of the array, sort them all in lexicographic order, find the current permutation in the list, and return the next one.
-If the current permutation is the last one, wrap around to the first.
+Generate every possible permutation of the array, sort them in lexicographic order, find the current permutation in the list, and return the one after it.
+If the current permutation is the last in the list, wrap around to the first.

 Algorithm